-HHRA’s flagship project, The Heartland Study, is a medical research project taking place at hospitals and birth centers throughout the 13-state Heartland region.
+HHRA’s flagship project, The Heartland Study, is an observational medical research project taking place at hospitals and birth centers throughout the 13-state Heartland region.
 The Heartland Study is designed to answer critical questions about potential impacts of herbicides on mother and infant health, including whether or not there is a connection between herbicide exposure and birth defects or developmental challenges.
 This work is crucial due to a rapid increase in the use of several high-risk herbicides that began in 2016 across the US Midwest.
 The rising use of herbicides shows little sign of slowing, driven by the continuing spread of herbicide-resistant weeds.

 What We Will Do

 - Enroll at least 2,000 mother-infant pairs living in the 13 Midwestern states.

 - Collect ~10,000 urine samples to measure herbicide levels in the bodies of moms and babies.

 - Track pregnancy outcomes and the health and development of Heartland Study babies through at least age three.

 Why The Heartland Study?

 The American Heartland is now the epicenter of rising herbicide use in the U.S. Many moms are conceiving and raising children in rural areas surrounded by vast fields of corn and soybeans.
 Other families in the Heartland are exposed to herbicides via drinking water, dust and blowing soil, and the air.
 Nearly everyone in the region ingests multiple herbicides on a near-daily basis through the food they eat and the beverages they drink.